How the mutuelle (public health insurance fund) works in Belgium

 How to choose a mutuelle

-Since compulsory coverage is the same everywhere, your choice mainly depends on the extras and the service you want.
+The compulsory coverage is the same everywhere, but each mutuelle provides slightly different extras and services.
 Here are the key factors to look at:

-• Supplementary benefits: which additional services matter to you (dental, physiotherapy, travel, alternative medicine)?
+• Supplementary benefits: which additional services matter to you (dental, physiotherapy, travel, childcare, alternative medicine)?

-• Language and support: some funds, such as Partenamut and Helan, are known for offering better English-language services and even expat-dedicated help
+• Language and support: some funds, such as our partners, are known for offering better English-language services and even expat-dedicated help

 • Local presence: a nearby branch makes paperwork and advice much easier